Here’s everything you need to know about credit score basics: why it’s important, how to get it, and how to improve your score.

 - Make sure you don’t miss payments.
 Pay on time even when you just have to pay the minimum.

-- Open a secured credit card account.
+- Open a secured credit card account or secured loan.
 This will alert the credit bureaus of your credit habits, so you can gain positive points for your score.

 Remember, your credit score is not a measure of your worth as a person.
 With the knowledge of credit score basics, you can use this financial measuring tool to get you ahead on your plans.